Came across some beautiful curtains made from damask at a neighbour’s or friend’s home? Indeed, this fabric has a captivating charm to it.

 5. Linen For Tables

-Another noteworthy application of this fabric is in making table sets such as table runners, tablecloths, and napkins.
+Another noteworthy application of this fabric is making table sets such as table runners, tablecloths, and napkins.
 Again, the decorative look combined with the durable nature makes it capable of withstanding daily wear and tear.

 Understanding Damask Fabric

-So, which item made from Damask do you feel like trying out?
+So, which item made from damask do you feel like trying out?
 Let us know in the comments section below.
 You can also check out our range of fabrics online!

 Till next time, happy shopping!